 How amazing is this?

-EMS Academy has affiliation agreements with Fallon Ambulance Service, EasCare and Brewster Ambulance Service, all who have Guaranteed ANY EMS Academy Graduate a Job provided you meet their hiring requirements!
-How amazing is that!
+EMS Academy has affiliation agreements with Fallon Ambulance Service, EasCare, McCall and Brewster Ambulance Service, all who have Guaranteed ANY EMS Academy Graduate a Job provided you meet their hiring requirements!

-The Course Schedules:
+The Course Locations:

 The Course includes:

-Course fee includes: The AAOS Emergency Care of the Sick and Injured 11th Edition, Enhanced Textbook with Navigate 2 System including practice questions at the end of each chapter, an eBook, and Audio Book Power Point Lecture Presentations plus your instructor adds in many additional resources to help you excel and succeed in becoming a Certified EMT!
-We also include the 2015 American Heart Association CPR for the Healthcare Provider Course with course completion card, Clinical, Field, and Extrication Class Components, Navigate System with downloadable course materials including the Power Point Lecture Presentations, practice quizzes, practice exams, street scenes, and study guides.
+Course fee includes: The AAOS Emergency Care of the Sick and Injured 11th Edition, Enhanced Textbook with Navigate 2 System including practice questions at the end of each chapter, an eBook, Audio Book, PowerPoint Lecture Presentations plus your instructor adds in many additional resources to help you excel and succeed in becoming a Certified EMT!
+We also include the 2015 American Heart Association BLS Provider CPR for the Healthcare Provider Course with course completion card, Clinical, Field, and Extrication Class Components, Navigate System with downloadable course materials including the PowerPoint Lecture Presentations, practice quizzes, practice exams, street scenes, and study guides.